Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 1. Improve credit policies

-2. Effective dunning
+2. Strengthen the dunning process

-3. Discounts and incentives for early payments
+3. Offer discounts and incentives for early payments

 4. Optimize invoicing

-5. Improve customer relationships
+5. Strengthen customer relationships

 6. Use Modern Technologies